Dr. William Hall

 - Whittier College, Bachelor of Arts

-University of Southern California, Doctor of Music in Conducting
+University of Southern California, Doctor of Musical Arts

-William Hall, D.M.A., is the Founding Dean and Artistic Director for the Center for the Arts, a professor of music for the past 48 years at Chapman University and the first distinguished professor to hold the Bertea Family Endowed Chair in Music.
+William Hall, D.M.A., is the Founding Dean and Artistic Director for the Musco Center for the Arts, a professor of music at Chapman University since 1963 and the first distinguished professor to hold the Bertea Family Endowed Chair in Music.
+In 2013, William Hall was honored with the naming of the Hall-Musco Conservatory of Music in recognition of his 50 years of outstanding service to Chapman University.

 Hall has taught at major conservatories of music around the world, and has numerous compositions and arrangements on the market including his own choral series with National Music Publishers.
 His professional organization, the William Hall Chorale was under contract to Columbia Artists Management for over thirty years and sang throughout the U.S. and abroad.